If My Ex Refuses To Work, How Do I Get Child Support?

 However, it is not uncommon for a paying spouse to refuse to make payments or to delay them.
 Fortunately, the law does not favor them in this case – especially spouses who refuse to work because they do not want a part of their income going towards alimony.

 If the parent’s unemployment is voluntary and they show no effort to find a job as motivation to evade child support, the court will use his/her potential income to calculate child support.
-In this case, both spouses must provide proof as to what the voluntarily unemployment parent could be making – if they were employed.
+In this case, both spouses must provide proof as to what the voluntarily unemployed parent could be making – if they were employed.
 The judge will decide the potential income that is to be made for child support.
+You are still responsible for child support if unemployed.

 If your spouse is voluntarily unemployed, according to the law, you can request them to look for a job and to maintain a diary as a record of their employment status.
 Depending on your case, the paying spouse may be asked to apply for a certain number of jobs every week and provide written reports as proof to the court once a month or however it is set by the judge.